 By outsourcing customer service, businesses can delegate the responsibility of managing customer interactions to external service providers.
 These providers employ trained customer service representatives who work on behalf of the organization, but instead of working on-site, the staff are employed off-site by the outsourcing company.

 Why Outsource Customer Service?

 Customer service outsourcing can take the tedious administrative tasks like phone support, email support, live chat and social media management away from your top players.
-Too often, managers get bogged down by administrative work, which takes their focus away from their sales goals, lead nurturing and core business activities.
-Outsourcing customer service allows a third party to handle incoming customer inquiries, provides timely responses, addresses concerns and ensures a positive customer experience—all with expert support at a lower cost than hiring someone in-house
+Too often, managers get bogged down by administrative work, which takes their focus away from their sales goals, lead nurturing, and core business activities.
+Outsourcing customer service allows a third party to handle incoming customer inquiries, provide timely responses, address concerns and ensure a positive customer experience—all with expert support at a lower cost than hiring someone in-house

 Pros of Customer Service Outsourcing

 Some of the top pros of customer service outsourcing are:

 One of the major benefits of outsourcing is saving money.
 By outsourcing customer service functions, organizations can save big on expenses related to hiring and training in-house staff and maintaining infrastructure.